mkrogemann/poller/README.md

     poller = Poller::HTTP::HttpPoller.new("http://your.sut.example.com", matcher, 5.0, 3.0, proxy)

+In case you need to authenticate against the resource you are polling add user:password to the URL like so:

+    poller = Poller::HTTP::HttpPoller.new("http://user:password@your.sut.example.com", matcher, 5.0, 1.0, proxy)

+SSL is supported but certificates will not be verified, so using invalid certificates (which is a common thing to do, right?) will not raise an exception.

 Scope &amp; Feature Requests
 ----------------------------
 In its current implementation stage, the gem focuses on systems that are accessible via http calls.
 Redirections are not followed as it stands today.